georgittanchev/ShortcutU/README.md

 ## Attribution

-When using or distributing this software, please include the following attribution:
+Please include the appropriate attribution to this GitHub repo when using or distributing this software.

-"ShortcutU by tanchev.net"

 ---

-For more information or support, please open an issue on the GitHub repository.
+Please open an issue on the GitHub repository for more information or support.